Fibrocalculous Pancreatic Diabetes

 - No non-esterified fatty acid hence less substrate for ketosis

-- Also there is reduced glucagon along with insulin
+- Also, there is reduced glucagon along with insulin

 - High glucagon and reduced insulin is required for ketosis to develop